dancingdoorman/Ink2FountainExp/README.md

 # Ink2FountainExp
 A tool that converts stories written in Ink by Inkle to Fountain Exponential.

 Fountain Exponential and Ink are very similar, but where Ink focuses on programming power, Fountain Exponential focuses on readability.
-This means that Ink messes things together for briefness, while Fountain Exponential will separate thing out, to belter understand where things start and end.
+This means that Ink messes things together for briefness.
+This is specifically so with text generation.
+Fountain Exponential will separate thing out so it will be easier to see where things start and end.

 ## Technical approach
 The conversion will probably entail the following steps: